 Nothing signals to a consumer that you have completely disregarded their context like a fragmented omnichannel experience.

-Your PPS email recommendations will have piqued their interest, but if your next marketing email offers completely unrelated products, they won’t click.
-Not only that, but they will think, This brand really doesn’t get me.
-Not only that, but you’ve just wasted a valuable opportunity to convert the shopper with products they would have actually loved and wanted to buy.
-PPS perpetually updates, and your customers never suffer this indignity.
+Your hyper-personalisation software recommendations will have piqued their interest, but if your next marketing email offers completely unrelated products, they won’t click.
+Not only that, but they will think, This brand doesn’t get me.
+Not only that, but you’ve wasted a valuable opportunity to convert the shopper into products they would have loved and wanted to buy.
+It perpetually updates, and your customers never suffer this indignity.

 Instead of relying on outdated or generic data, PPS captures granular details about each of the products your shoppers interact with on-site.
 This enables hyper-personalised recommendations that evolve as a shopper’s context changes, even within a single session.

-PPS can typically run alongside your email service provider (ESP) as it is imminent purchase focused, therefore promotions and incentives are omitted, this ensures all products recommended align with shopper taste and context, while maintaining the highest perpetual subscriber rate by not maligning their allegiances to you by coercion and potential hyper-sensitivity to those things.
+It can typically run alongside your email service provider (ESP) as it is imminent purchase-focused, therefore promotions and incentives are omitted, this ensures all products recommended align with shopper taste and context while maintaining the highest perpetual subscriber rate by not maligning their allegiances to you by coercion and potential hyper-sensitivity to those things.

 3. Make empathy your anchor

-The most profound lessons in ecommerce is that empathy is paramount to providing a great customer experience.
+The most profound lesson in ecommerce is that empathy is paramount to providing a great customer experience.
 In fact, empathy and personalisation go hand in hand.

 Having empathy means understanding the feelings and needs of others.

 Context-based PPS personalisation is the ultimate form of “ecommerce empathy.”
-Only by understanding your shoppers’ current contexts as they change in real-time can you truly fulfill their needs.
+Only by understanding your shoppers’ current contexts as they change in real time can you truly fulfil their needs.

 In the digital world, an empathetic customer experience covers the three E’s: effectiveness, ease, and emotion.

-• Ease is the level of difficulty a shopper needs to go through in order to obtain this value
+- Ease is the level of difficulty a shopper needs to go through to obtain this value

 Context-based PPS personalisation increases value and ease for your shoppers, leading to more positive emotions and a better overall shopping experience.